mgechev/angular-performance-checklist/README.md

 ### Pre-fetching Resources

-Resource pre-fetching is a great way to improve the user experience.
+Resource pre-fetching is a great way to improve user experience.
 We can either pre-fetch assets (images, styles, modules intended to be [loaded lazily](#lazy-loading-of-resources), etc.) or data.
 There are different pre-fetching strategies but most of them depend on specifics of the application.

 ### Lazy-Loading of Resources

 In case the target application has a huge code base with hundreds of dependencies, the practices listed above may not help us reduce the bundle to a reasonable size (reasonable might be 100K or 2M, it again, completely depends on the business goals).

-In such cases a good solution might be to load some of the application's modules lazily.
-For instance, lets suppose we're building an e-commerce system.
-In this case we might want to load the admin panel independently from the user-facing UI.
+In such cases, a good solution might be to load some of the application's modules lazily.
+For instance, let's suppose we're building an e-commerce system.
+In this case, we might want to load the admin panel independently from the user-facing UI.
 Once the administrator has to add a new product we'd want to provide the UI required for that.
 This could be either only the "Add product page" or the entire admin panel, depending on our use case/business requirements.

 **Tooling**